 Administrative fee pertains to fees received by the Parent Company as compensation for the services they performed as a third party for the processing of bills of PLDT, SMART and regular purchases of its affiliates in the Yuchengco Group of Companies (YGC).
-In 2018, administrative fees were recognized under revenue from contracts with customers.
+In 2017, administrative fees were recognized as other income.
+Whereas effective 2018, these fees are recognized under sale of services.